6 Ways You Might Be Killing Your Business — And What to Do About It

 3. Not Maintaining Customer Engagement

-Customer engagement is huge part of client retention.
+Customer engagement is a huge part of client retention.
 Keeping customers engaged with your business and your brand keeps it fresh on their minds.
 This ensures they won’t forget about your services and products and it also increases the chances that they will recommend you to family and friends.

 In the age of social media, customer engagement has never been easier.
 By continually posting sales and keeping customers informed about new products and services you can make sure your business is visible to the masses.